nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 kubectl get all
 ```

-You should see the following output, note that pods are automatically created when we create deployments:
+You should see the following output, note that pods are automatically created when you create deployments:

 ```bash
 NAME                               READY   STATUS    RESTARTS      AGE